microsoft/hands-on-lab-redis/docs/workshop.md

 ![codespace-new](./assets/codespace-new.png)

-- After a few minutes, the codespace opens and you will have to open the Visual Studio Workspace to get all the tools ready.
-To do so, click the `burger menu` in the top left corner, `File` and then `Open Workspace from File...`
+- After a few minutes, the codespace opens and you will have to enter the Visual Studio Workspace to get all the tools ready.
+To do so, click the **burger menu** in the top left corner, **File** and then **Open Workspace from File...**

 ![codespace-workspace](./assets/codespace-workspace.png)